VicDevJs/serverless-app-example/README.md

-# A simple erverless app example
+# A simple serverless app example

 Using AWS Lambda, DynamoDB, and API Gateways.